 From its earliest days, Govanhill was a popular settlement area for people coming to Glasgow and Scotland.
 Migration started with Highland and Lowland Scots, followed by Irish, particularly from Donegal.
 Belgians, Italians and Jewish people fleeing persecution in Eastern Europe then followed.
 From the 1950s, people from the Punjab and other parts of the Indian sub-continent arrived.
 Glasgow’s new communities of former asylum seekers and refugees also settled in the area from 2000 on.
 Most recently, following EU expansion in 2004 and 2007, economic migrants from Poland, Slovakia, the Czech Republic and Romania.
 Govanhill is now Scotland’s most ethnically diverse neighbourhood, with around 40-45% of local residents from ethnic minorities.

-You can Learn more about migration and major events in the area at Govanhill People’s History, an initiative delivered by GCDT with other local organisations.
+You can Learn more about migration and major events in the area at Govanhill People’s History, an initiative lead by Community Renewal and delivered by GCDT with other local organisations.

 From the 1960s, Govanhill was one of the few areas to survive the programme to demolish tenements and replace them with new high-rise buildings, at least in part due to the formation of Govanhill Housing Association in 1974.
 Local people recognised that little thought was being given to the replacement of the elaborate community infrastructure of tenements, shops, pubs and small businesses.
 Instead of mass demolition, a steady process of improving the quality of the flats and installing modern amenities took place.
 This was complemented by sensitive new-build developments in gap sites.